Saturday, September 16, 2017

 Sabre Team

-I always wanted to be like Lewis Collins!
+I always wanted to be Lewis Collins!

 Sabre Team was released in 1992 by Krisalis and is a turn-based war zone of hardcore strategy.
 We're in control of an elite SAS squad who enter the lion's den to kill bad guys, rescue hostages, and save the day.
 This ain't a fake arcade action affair but instead, tries to be realistic and thus requires stealth and tactical thought so a wrong move could end with team members being killed.
 And dead means dead, there are no second chances in this world.

-Okay, the first job is to select a 4-man team from eight of the best warriors.
+Okay, the first job is to select a 4-man team from eight of the best warriors available.
 Equip these guys with the right weapons for each mission whilst taking into consideration type, rate of fire, ammo, weight, and noise.
 There is a lot of cool hardware to choose from like machine guns, assault rifles, sniper rifles, stun grenades, and gas canisters.

-This is you...
+This is next screenshot is of you!
 Choose your weaponry wisely and specifically for the mission at hand.
-Remember, some weapons might need a reload after each shot.
+Remember, some weapons need a reload after each shot.
 You're not superman, it's often advisable to wear a bulletproof jacket.
-I hear there are a limited number of medkits and these will certainly help to recover from injuries.
+I hear there are a limited number of medkits?
+But these will certainly help to recover from injuries.

 Think covertly